jacdac/jacdac-c/README.md

 in the following projects:
 * https://github.com/jacdac/jacdac-stm32x0 (which has some better docs on building)

+It's currently used in the following projects:
+* https://github.com/jacdac/jacdac-stm32x0 (which has some better docs on building)
+* https://github.com/jacdac/jacdac-esp32 (which is quite experimental)

 This library is part of [Jacdac Device Development Kit](https://github.com/jacdac/jacdac-ddk).

 ## Adding new services